 “The Christian god is a three headed monster, cruel, vengeful, and capricious.
 If one wishes to know more of this raging, three headed beast-like god, one only needs to look at the caliber of people who say they serve him.
 They are always of two classes: fools and hypocrites.”

 “. . practical distinction between Religion and Civil Government is essential to the purity of both, and as guaranteed by the Constitution of the United States.”

 “What influence, in fact, have ecclesiastical establishments had on society?
 In some instances they have been seen to erect a spiritual tyranny on the ruins of the civil authority; on many instances they have been seen upholding the thrones of political tyranny; in no instance have they been the guardians of the liberties of the people.
 Rulers who wish to subvert the public liberty may have found an established clergy convenient auxiliaries.
 A just government, instituted to secure and perpetuate it, needs them not.”

 Needs them not.
-Meaning you Reverend Creech.
+Meaning you, Reverend Creech.
 And if you want to criticize the government from the pulpit, knock yourself out.
-Be a man about it, and pay your taxes.
+Be a man about it and start paying your taxes.